Jan 15, 2026

 Commitment

-PHSU SON promotes public service and advocacy for the unprivileged communities and persons as a resource for personal, educational, cultural, and economic development in the advancement of a healthy environment.
+PHSU SON promotes public service and advocacy for the unprivileged communities and persons as a resource for personal, educational, cultural, and economic development to advance a healthy environment.

 Professionalism